spotify/cassandra-medusa/README.md

 Run a health check on a backup, which will verify that:

-* all nodes have completed the backup
+* All nodes have completed the backup
-* all files in the manifest are present in storage
+* All files in the manifest are present in storage
-* all backed up files are present in the manifest
+* All backed up files are present in the manifest
-* all files have the right hash as stored in the manifest
+* All files have the right hash as stored in the manifest

 ```
 $ medusa verify --backup-name=2019090503